GerHobbelt/pylene/doc/source/python/first_step.rst

 Before continuing, it is advised to read :ref:doc:`this section</tutorial/installation>` about the Pylene installation.

-This subsection describe how to get the ``Pylene-numpy`` library.
+This subsection describes how to get the ``Pylene-numpy`` library.
 Two methods are explained :

 * Getting ``Pylene-numpy`` using Conan to use it in a project.